-What Are Habilitative/Habilitation Services?
+What Are Habilitative/Habilitation Services in Health Insurance?

 <lingo>Habilitative/habilitation services are health care services that assist individuals with learning, improving, or holding onto basic daily skills and functions.
 These services help individuals initially establish these skills and functions because they were never initially acquired at an age-appropriate level.
 For a variety of reasons, on-time development may have been delayed.
 Most often, qualified individuals in need of habilitative services were unable to acquire age-appropriate skills and functions because of a physical or intellectual disability.
 Services may, for example, be provided to a child who is not talking or walking at the expected age or children or adults with autism or cerebral palsy.</lingo>